bbrown1867/dashcam-rs/README.md

 ## Demo
 The STM32F746G Discovery Board board is used for the hardware platform with an OV9655 CMOS camera attached.

-The dashcam buffers as many past frames as possible in SDRAM.
+The dash cam buffers as many past frames as possible in SDRAM.
 On a user button press, the past frames are saved to flash memory.
 There is a small (~8 second) delay, as write operations for this particular flash device must be done one page at a time (256 bytes).
 On the next button press, the saved frames are read from flash into SDRAM and played continuously in a loop.

 ## Embedded Rust Community
 This project relies heavily on a lot of great open-source software created by the embedded Rust community, including: